 I first came across the idea of cognitive enhancement when I was in college back in the early 2000's.
-Even back then, the idea that you can change the way you think and feel with drugs, plants, and other substances intrigued me.
+Even back then, the idea that you could change how you think and feel with plants, pills, powders, and other substances intrigued me.

-Over time, I amassed quite the collection of smart drugs and the experience that went with trying them.
-I found some nootropics to be very disappointing and others to be much more powerful than I ever could've predicted.
+Over time, I became quite experienced with a wide variety of these so-called nootropics.
+I found some of them to be very disappointing and others to be much more powerful than I ever could've predicted.

 In this post, I'm going to talk about some of my favorite nootropics.
-At one time or another, I've tried most of the nootropics I write about on this website.
-These are in no particular order, but they're all among my favorites.
+Though I haven't tried every single one of the substances I write about on this website, I have tried many of them.
+And of those I've tried, the ones I'm going to discuss in this post are all among my favorites (in no particular order).

 But keep in mind, this is my experience.
-Everyone's brain chemistry is so vastly different that no two people get the exact same results.
+Everyone's brain chemistry is so vastly different that no two people will experience the exact same results.
 The only way to know for sure what will work for you and what won't is to experiment on yourself.

 My Favorite Nootropics

-Below are some of my favorite nootropics.
+Below are some of my absolute favorite nootropics.
 This list hasn't changed much since it was first written in 2018.
-They are all still among my favorites.
+They are all still among my favorites and will likely continue to be for years to come.

 Ashwagandha